FAQ

 Can I create custom Value Object attributes with my own defaults?

 No, it used to be possible, but it impacts the performance of Vogen.
-A much better way is to use type alias feature.
+A much better way is to use the type alias feature.

 Why isn't this concept part of the C# language?